silentorb/marloth-story/workbench/twold/twold-workbench.md

 * Representative Necromancer?
 * The god of Lust?
 * Demon Lord?
+* Token gray hero?

 ### Layers

 * This a tale of two cities where both cities are actually two sides of the same city
+* The world is the Asylum

 ### The Endgame

 * The blessed city becomes the cursed city
-* In every heart is war between light and darkness
+* In every heart is a war between light and darkness
-* Plot to weaken God by killing belief is foiled.
-God doesn't need belief.
+* Plot to weaken the Christ character by killing belief is foiled.
+The Christ character doesn't need belief.
 * God's power and good is made more evident
 * Hypocrisy is exposed
 * Gray heroes are exposed